Skip to content

 Norway

 However, there are also fancy restaurants that offer gourmet meals, the type that you expect to find in large cities.
-You will also find a lot of activities to participate in, including ice caving, snowmobile safari, and dog sledding.
+You will also find a lot of activities to participate in, including ice caving, snowmobile safari, and dog sledging.

 14) Walk through the Clouds at Aurland Lookout